iblsoft/swimdemo/README.md

 ~/amqp-client-env/venv/bin/python amqp_client_example.py --help
 ```

+Note that Python 3.10+ will likely skip the `venv` subfolder, so `~/amqp-client-env/bin/pip` and `~/amqp-client-env/bin/python` are used instead.

 To install as root in your OS instead:
 ```bash
 python -m pip install python-qpid-proton
 ```

+We are mostly testing with the `python-qpid-proton` version 0.40.0, which is available through **pip**.
+Some Linux distributions contain packages for Qpid Proton 0.37, but it is very likely that the version will not work and show SSL errors.

 ### Command line options